amazon-archives/data-pipeline-samples/samples/HadoopTerasort/README.md

 Optionally, check the status of your running pipeline.
 Use the `pipelineId` that was returned by the `create-pipeline` command.
-When the pipeline has completed, the Status Ended column in the output from this command will show FINISHED for all pipeine nodes.
+When the pipeline has completed, the Status Ended column in the output from this command will show FINISHED for all pipeline nodes.

 ```sh